anhoej/pbcharts/README.md

 <img src="man/figures/README-unnamed-chunk-14-1.svg" width="100%" />

-## Procedure for calculating centre line and conrol limits
+## Procedure for calculating centre line and control limits

 We use the following symbols: